TheOdinProject/curriculum/ruby_programming/git/advanced_git_lesson.md

 ### Learning Outcomes
 Look through these now and then use them to test yourself after going through the lesson:

-* Gain a deeper knowledge about git commands
+* Gain a deeper knowledge about Git commands
 * Learn about the different ways to change history
 * Learn how to work with remotes to change history
 * Explain the dangers of history-changing operations